Menstrual Cup Benefits (Diva Cup Problems Later!)

 Beyond safety considerations, some Diva Cup problems include things like:

-- Cleaning.
 The Diva Cup has some ridges (to aid in removal), as well as tiny holes in it (to aid in suction).
 This can make the Diva Cup a bit harder to clean than other menstrual cups which are perfectly smooth (for example, the Lunette Cup).
 However, if you follow this menstrual cup cleaning advice, it should be no problem.
 It’s handy to keep an old toothbrush for this very purpose.

 The Takeaway on Diva Cup Problems

 Overall, the benefits of Diva Cups far outweigh any of the Diva Cup problems you may hear about.
 If you’re thinking about buying a menstrual cup, a Diva Cup is a great choice.
 The best place to buy one is on Amazon: